amadeus4dev/developer-guides/docs/sdks/node-sdk.md

 npm install dotenv
 ```

-Put your API credentials in `.env` file
+Put your API credentials in `.env` file:

 ```sh
 AMADEUS_CLIENT_ID=REPLACE_BY_YOUR_API_KEY,
 AMADEUS_CLIENT_SECRET=REPLACE_BY_YOUR_API_SECRET
 ```

-Initialize using dotenv package
+Initialize using dotenv package:

 ```js
 const dotenv = require('dotenv').config();
 var amadeus = new Amadeus();
 ```

 !!! important
-    You will also want to add `.env` to your `.gitingore` so that your API credentials aren't included in your git repository
+    You will also want to add `.env` to your `.gitingore` so that your API credentials aren't included in your git repository.

 If you don't want to use another package, you can also simply export your key in terminal directly to initalize.

-export your credentials in terminal
+Export your credentials in terminal:

 ```sh
 export AMADEUS_CLIENT_ID="REPLACE_BY_YOUR_API_KEY"
 export AMADEUS_CLIENT_SECRET="REPLACE_BY_YOUR_API_SECRET"

 ```
-Initialize without
+Initialize:

 ```js
 var amadeus = new Amadeus();
 ```

 ## Moving to Production

 By default, the SDK environment is set to `test` environment.
-To switch to a `production` (pay-as-you-go) environment, please switch the hostname as follows:
+To switch to `production` (pay-as-you-go) environment, please change the hostname as follows:

 ```js
 var amadeus = new Amadeus({